The Weightier Matters

 The religious leaders seemed to forget that God sees the heart, and that if He should test their hearts, He might find nothing there that shows they were obedient to His law.
 Their obedience was only external (Matthew 23: 25, 26).
 Their way of life was regulated by what they expected people to think of them, more than by love for God (2 Corinthians 5:14).

-They sought places of honor at the synagogue and important functions to show their prominence in the community.
+The Scribes and Pharisees sought places of honor at the synagogue and important functions to show their prominence in the community.
 And they wore Phylacteries and borders on their clothes to draw attention to their piety.
 They wanted to be called Rabbis to assume an authoritarian role in matters of theology.
-And they lived to be “seen of men” (Matthew 23 v.
-5), apparently totally unaware of the fact that God could see their hearts and knew full well the hypocritical motives that provoked their outward religiousness.
+And they lived to be “seen of men” (Matthew 23:5), apparently totally unaware of the fact that God could see their hearts and knew full well the hypocritical motives that provoked their outward religiousness.

-The scribes and Pharisees had made it almost impossible for the honest in heart to find his path to salvation, first, by making religion a great burden (Matthew 23:4), and second, by their own hypocritical example (v.
-3).
-Instead of enlightening the way of salvation, rabbinical tradition buried it that seekers could only be lost in the darkness (Mark 7:5–13).
+The scribes and Pharisees had made it almost impossible for the honest in heart to find his path to salvation, first, by making religion a great burden (Matthew 23:4), and second, by their own hypocritical example (verse 3).
+Instead of lightening the way of salvation, rabbinical tradition buried it that seekers could only be lost in the darkness (Mark 7:5–13).

 And because they were spiritual leaders, their evil lives in God’s eyes were more inexcusable than the life of the common people.
-In the first place, they knew the law very well, and in the second place, their lives would be looked to by others as vindicating their own transgressions.
+In the first place, they knew the law very well, and in the second place, their lives would be seen by others as supporting their own transgressions.